dhia7an/agent-sdk/docs/tools/README.md

 });
 ```

-Under the hood the helper yields a LangChain-compatible `ToolInterface`, so any LangChain-enabled adapter can interoperate seamlessly.
+Under the hood the helper yields a lightweight internal tool object.
+It remains duck-typed so LangChain adapters (and other ecosystems) can still interoperate once converted via adapter helpers.

 ## Bring your own tool implementation